 - Equality Act 2010:

-- SEND Code of Practise 0-25 years-updated on May 2015
+- SEND Code of Practise 0-25 years-updated in May 2015

 - Statutory Guidance on Supporting pupils at school with medical conditions

 - National Curriculum in England KS1 &2 framework document

 - Safeguarding policy

 - Accessibility Plan

 - Teachers Standards 2015

-This policy was created by the schools SENDCo, Silvana Mazzaschi in conjunction with the Head Teacher and other Associate Head Teachers.
+This policy was created by the school's SENDCo, Nyasha Brackett-Thomas, in conjunction with the Head Teacher and other Associate Head Teachers.
 Mr Louis Reynolds was consulted and the new policy was shared and discussed with all teachers and made available to parents.